Provisional Government of East Timor: Leadership

-Popular Representative Assembly
+Popular Representative Assembly of East Timor

-The Popular Representative Assembly of East Timor was formed on 31 May 1976 by Act Number 1/1976 of the Provisional Government of East Timor.
-The Assembly had 50 members included representatives of a Deliberative Council formed at the same time as the PGET and two members from each of the 13 municipalities of East Timor.
+A Deliberative Council was formed at the same time as the PGET in 1975.
+A Popular Representative Assembly of East Timor was formed on 31 May 1976 by Act Number 1/1976 of the Provisional Government of East Timor.
+The Assembly had 50 members included representatives from the Deliberative Council and two members from each of the 13 municipalities of East Timor.
 Indonesia claimed the members included representatives and leaders from all walks of East Timorese life including prominent citizens, tribal chiefs religious leaders and municipal representatives.
-The chairman of the assembly was Guilherme Gonçalves.
+The chairman of the assembly was Guilherme Maria Gonçalves.

 Municipal popular assemblies

 Each municipality in East Timor had a popular assembly of between 15 and 20 members.

 International relations

 The Provisional Government of East Timor maintained a liaison office in Jakarta, Indonesia.
 The office was led by Mário Viegas Carrascalão.
+Correspondence from the Provisional Government of East Timor to the United Nations was conveyed by the Government of Indonesia.